JordanEAbbottSoftwire/softwire-work-experience-oct-2024/README.md

     - compare: `your-own-feature-branch-name`
 - Click "Create pull request"
 - Add a sensible title and description of your changes, then click "Create pull request"
-- I will then review your changes and either make some comments or approve it:
+- We will review the code and either make some comments or approve it:
-    - If I make comments, you can make the changes on your branch locally and `git push` to update the code in GitHub
+    - If there are comments, you can make the changes on your branch locally and `git push` to update the code in GitHub
-    - If I approve it, we can merge it into `main`.
+    - If it's approved, we can merge it into `main`.
 Wahey!